Why Massage Therapy can Help your Kids Sleep Better

 Massage can also stimulate the vagus nerve, which affects other outputs of the body (i.e. the heart).
 This can in turn decrease heart rate which allows people with ASD to focus more and sleep better.
 Furthermore, it can decrease incidence of seizures, which are common in 1/3 patients with ASD.

 Does your kid have problems sleeping?
 Have you tried massage therapy?
+How to help your child sleep alone?
 Please, share in the comments, and be alert of our futures articles on these series.